Ojerinde/MySchool/README.md

 In this project I implemented, React-router, Nested routes, 404 page, Error boundary, and Client-side pagination.
 I used randomuser.me API as my backend as instructed in the assignment.

 ## Authentication
-The application does not make use of authentication system
+The application does not make use of any authentication system.

 ## Main Files: Project Structure